sawsent/no-akkanowledge/docs/api-contracts.md

-# No-Akkanowledge API Contracts
+# Akkamelo API Contracts

-This file outlines the endpoints, request formats, and response formats used in the **No-Akkanowledge** API.
+This file outlines the endpoints, request formats, and response formats used in the **akkamelo** API.

 ---